 An Operating budget was established by the governing board for the District pursuant to the requirements of Florida Statutes.
-The budget to actual comparison for the general fund, including the original budget and final adopted budget, is shown at page 25.
+The budget to actual comparison for the general fund, including the original budget and final adopted budget, is shown at page 26.

-The District experienced a favorable variance in revenues and expenditures as compared to the budget in the amount of \$14,769 and \$273,800.
-The variance in revenues is due to the District collecting more assessments and interest income than anticipated in the current year.
-The variance in expenditures occurred primarily due to anticipated budgeted capital reserves and construction planning expenditures that were not incurred during the year.
+The District experienced an unfavorable variance in revenues as compared to the budget in the amount of \$21,242.
+Conversely, the District experienced a favorable variance in expenditures as compared to the budget in the amount of \$55,174.
+The variance in revenues is due to a reduction in assessments resulting from the refunding of bonds.
+The variance in expenditures occurred primarily due to capital reserve expenditures that were not incurred during the year.